 The Authority had its third inspection by His Majesty's Inspection of Constabulary and Fire and Rescue Service (HMICFRS) in January 2024.
 The previous two inspections have resulted in the Authority being rated as good across three inspection pillars: efficiency, effectiveness, and people, these are then broken down into eleven areas of focus.
 There has been a change in the assessment methodology for round 3 inspections with each area of focus being rated individually and a new rating of adequate has been introduced.
-The Authority will receive the results of the inspection in June 2024.
+The Authority received its result of the inspection in July 2024; the Authority was rated as good in seven areas, adequate in three areas and there was one area for improvement was which was for the preventing of fires and other risks.

-OneView, the organisation's new performance management system provides live reporting data for a variety of data sets which includes information on operational incidents, prevention and protection activities and the Authorities sickness data.
+OneView, the organisation's new performance management system provides live reporting data for a variety of data sets which includes information on operational incidents, prevention and protection activities and the Authority's sickness data.
 The purpose of One View is to have better information, which is in one place, and which is accessible by all.
 To support employees with the use of One View, the Authority embarked on a programme of improving data literacy across the organisation.
 This was through a series of five data literacy videos which were produced on a weekly basis and are available to all employees online.
 The themes of the videos were:

-- Week One Introduction to data and data visualisation - Week Two What is Data? - Week Three Why do people collect data? - Week Four Why are data visualisations so powerful? - Week Five How data visualisations are created?
+- Week One Introduction to data and data visualisation - Week Two What is Data? - Week Three Why do people collect data? - Week Four Why are data visualisations so powerful? - Week Five How data visualisations are created